ivanduranic/note-taker/README.md

 ## Installation

 This application does not require installation.
-It's currently hosted On GitHub and you can access it at: https://github.com/ivanduranic/note-taker, and on Heroku, as well.
+It's currently hosted On GitHub and you can access it at: https://github.com/ivanduranic/note-taker, and on Heroku, as well: https://note-taker-id.herokuapp.com

 ## Usage